 - Waiver of Liability: All singers and accompanying family members must sign a waiver releasing Schmidt Vocal Arts, the William E. Schmidt Foundation, and the host institution from liability in case of an infection.

-If you are feeling ill, have any Covid-like symptom, or have been in recent contact with someone who has tested positive for Covid-19.
-SVA will work with the singer to find an alternate location.
+If you are feeling ill, have any Covid-like symptom, or have been in recent contact with someone who has tested positive for Covid-19, please contact the SVA office to cancel.
+We will work with the singer to find an alternate location.

 Application deadlines are three weeks prior to the competition dates.
 It is best to register early, as space is limited and wait lists fill quickly.